L'Heptade: Album description

 The other musical titles listed on the album represent musical interludes of classical, minimalist signature.
-These interludes are the result of the collaboration between Fiori and classical music composer and teacher Neil Chotem, and are played either by a single synthesizer or with the Orchestre symphonique de Montreal.
+These interludes are the result of the collaboration between Fiori and classical music composer and teacher Neil Chotem, and are played either by a single synthesizer or with the Montreal Symphony Orchestra.

 The lyrics of the album are mainly based around the personal, inner conflict of the main character.
 A major theme, recurring in all songs of the album, is the antithesis of the world: the Black and White, the Light and Darkness, the Day and Night.
 The struggle to unite these antitheses, which the lyrics in the first disc of the double-album, suggest is the source of the character's internal conflict, leads to the realization in the second disc that these antitheses can be overcome through love, but that true appreciation of love appears to be possible only with an uplifting mind.
 In the original cover of the album, the only printed lyrics were a section of "Lumières de vie", where the character begs to be spoken of love in order to overcome both nights and days (...Lumières de vie... parle-moi d'amour, assez pour éclipser les deux [la nuit, le jour] pour toujours).

-Michel Normandeau, the co-founder of Harmonium, left the band at the beginning of the recording of L'Heptade.
-He thus appears only as contributing to the guitar playing of the first song, as well to the lyrics in many songs of the album.
+Michel Normandeau, the co-founder of Harmonium, left the band at the beginning of the recording of L'heptade.
+He thus appears only as contributing to the guitar playing of the first song, but he contributed to writing five of the seven songs.